 Examine the hiring process that is currently in place.
 Create new ways to augment those practices.
-An often times overlooked, and underutilized source of information is your staff.
+An often overlooked, and underutilized source of information is your staff.
 In many cases, insight can be provided by the type of people you’re looking to hire.
-For example, if your talent acquisition strategy has an objective of hiring a top-tier electrical engineer, you should initiate conversations with high-performing electrical engineers you currently employ to understand what attracted them to your company and why they enjoy their jobs.
+For example, if your talent acquisition strategy has the objective of hiring a top-tier electrical engineer, you should initiate conversations with high-performing electrical engineers you currently employ to understand what attracted them to your company and why they enjoy their jobs.

 When you understand what your current high performers look for in their role, you are in a better position to offer targeted, high performing candidates what they really want.

-Align Goals with Human Resources
+Align Goals With Human Resources

 Simply put, HR must recognize, define, and communicate the value of talent acquisition to all stakeholders, including current employees and potential candidates.

 A complete understanding of the business and business strategy is essential.
-Many HR departments, however, are busy with day-to-day urgencies and communication with the business’s executives is limited.
+Many HR departments, however, are busy with day-to-day emergencies and communication with the business’s executives is limited.
 It’s therefore essential that company executives communicate the overall business objectives with the goals of the talent acquisition strategy.
 Then the HR function can incorporate that communication into its procedures and standards.

-Using Data to Improve Talent Acquisition
+Using Data Analytics To Improve Talent Acquisition

 Effective talent acquisition relies on data-driven decisions throughout the process to determine how and why someone will be a good fit.